Ethics Committee

 MWI-21 provides several basic principles to guide sponsors in fulfilling their compensation obligations.
 Compensation should be paid as follows:

-- When a child is injured in utero through his/her mother’s participation in a clinical trial
+- When a child is injured in utero through participation by the child’s mother in a clinical trial

 - When the injury results in permanent injury or disability to the participant